What is FLORES?

 What does the program look like?

 Three nighttime sessions of Science Discovery at the school district, where parents and children come and learn to do science experiments together.
 The parents are also instructed in how to do science education at home with their children through science tool kits and observation.
-Dinner is provided, and the instruction is in English and Spanish by teachers in the home district, overseen by STEM professionals trained by Mercy College Center for STEM Education.
+Dinner is provided, and the instruction is in English and Spanish by teachers in the home district, overseen by STEM professionals trained by Mercy University Center for STEM Education.

 FLORES in Dublin, Ireland, Fall 2018